 Let’s agree on a quick fact right away: London’s startup ecosystem isn’t Silicon Valley.
 We don’t have the funny TV show, we don’t have the accelerators, and we certainly don’t have the weather.

 That isn’t to say there are no options if you’re looking for assistance beyond straight cash injections.
-London is home to some truly world-class accelerators and incubators: Techstars, Seedcamp, Wayra and FoundersFactory are just a few of many well-established options.
+London is home to some truly world-class accelerators and incubators: Techstars, Seedcamp, Wayra, and FoundersFactory are just a few of the many well-established options.

 - Becoming part of an ambitious community is exciting.